seo-beomseok/EconometricForecastingUsingNewsTexts/README.md

 Seo, B. 2024+.
 "Econometric Forecasting Using Ubiquitous News Texts: Text-enhanced Factor Model"

-The dynamic AWS web application based on TFIs can be found in "Text Indices Hub" at https://seo-beomseok.github.io/
+The dynamic AWS web application providing TFIs can be found in "Text Indices Hub" at https://seo-beomseok.github.io/